 The ambulance that will ferry Charlotte away has the license number 42Q.

 The "Q" brings in Q, as in Quilty.
 Kubrick uses 42 and 24 frequently in his films, and I'll not get into that here.
-Instead, I'll stay focused on how the house number was 242 and expressed circularity and synchronicity, as was Nabakob's intention with his house number of 342.
+Instead, I'll stay focused on how the Haze house number was 242 and expressed circularity and synchronicity, as was Nabakob's intention with his house number of 342 intended to express fate.
 As I noted above, in the book, Charlotte is hit by the car when she goes to the postal box, and Kubrick has repeatedly showed us the postal box next one of the posts marked 242 before the Haze home.
-Though we are not next the Haze home at the accident scene, the 42 presents a connection with it, and also presents the possibility of short-circuiting the circularity of the 242.
-Well, at least in poor Charlotte's case.
+Though we are not next the Haze home at the accident scene, the 42 presents a connection with it.
 If we go back to shot 42 we have Quilty, facing Humbert's gun, saying he wants to die like a champion.
 Which may be purely coincidental.

 245 MCU Humbert in the tub.
 (1:06:13)